paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Later I will introduce better and more granular ways to handle data.

 ### Read-only Custom Assets
-The custom asset inspector allows a designer to mark the asset read-only.
-This will stop errant code from changing the value.
-For serialisable classes as values, protection of inner data is still code base.
+The custom asset inspector allows a designer to mark the asset read-only For serialisable classes as values, protection of internal data is still code bases.
 Make the fields private and serialisable so that the editor can change them.
 Then use accessors without `set` to only allow for reading.
-If you can't trust the code accessing data in a deep object graph, either close the custom asset or lock down access at all levels.
+If you can't trust the code accessing data in a complex object graph, either clone the custom asset or lock down access at all levels.

 ```C#
 var clone = Object.Instantiate(myCustomAsset).Value;